US STOCKS-Wall St up as Fed raises rates, flags no changes to path

 By Rodrigo Campos

-NEW YORK, March 15 U.S. stocks were near session highs in afternoon trading on Wednesday after the Federal Reserve raised interest rates for the second time in three months, as expected.
+NEW YORK, March 15 U.S. stocks hit session highs in afternoon trading on Wednesday after the Federal Reserve raised interest rates for the second time in three months, as expected.

 Markets were expecting the Fed's decision and traders had priced in more than a 90 percent chance of a quarter-point rate increase, according to federal funds futures.

-Energy stocks boosted the S&P 500 as oil prices rose for the first time in more than a week on a surprise drawdown in U.S. crude inventories.
-U.S. crude gained 2.4 percent to $48.84 per barrel and Brent added 1.8 percent to $51.85.
+Energy sector stocks boosted the S&P 500 as oil prices rose for the first time in more than a week on a surprise drawdown in U.S. crude inventories.
+U.S. crude gained 1.9 percent to $48.63 per barrel and Brent added 1.3 percent to $51.60.

-Advancing issues outnumbered declining ones on the NYSE by a 7.91-to-1 ratio; on Nasdaq, a 2.68-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 5.45-to-1 ratio; on Nasdaq, a 2.44-to-1 ratio favored advancers.

-The S&P 500 posted 74 new 52-week highs and 2 new lows; the Nasdaq Composite recorded 121 new highs and 41 new lows.
-(Additional reporting by Sam Forgione and Sinead Carew; Editing by James Dalgleish and Nick Zieminski)
+The S&P 500 posted 48 new 52-week highs and two new lows; the Nasdaq Composite recorded 108 new highs and 38 new lows.
+(Reporting by Rodrigo Campos Additional reporting by Sam Forgione; Editing by James Dalgleish)

 NEW YORK, May 26 U.S. stocks ended little changed on Friday ahead of a holiday weekend, though major indexes snapped a two-week streak of losses.